fomightez/gel_image_annotation/README.md

 ## Going beyond the built-in demo gel

-To upload your own data, click on the Jupyter logo in the upper left to access a typical file browser that allows file uploads.
+To upload your own data, drag and drop into the file browser panel on the left.

 Then change `gel_file` assignment to specify your gel name.

-(Drag-and-drop is possible with the the JupyterLab interface; however, you'd probably want to switch back after uploading your gel as currently plotting is more reliable in the classic notebook interface.
-See [here](https://github.com/binder-examples/jupyterlab#start-jupyterlab-after-you-start-your-binder) about switching interfaces.)
+(If you prefer the classic notebook interface, see [here](https://github.com/binder-examples/jupyterlab#start-jupyterlab-after-you-start-your-binder).
+You can change the end of the url from `lab` to `tree` to switch to classic.)

 ## A note on the interactive plots generated